-Establishing a levy is an iterative and complex process to protect the interests of producers and provide them with the opportunity to comment.
+Establishing a levy is a fairly complex, process designed to protect the interests of producers and provide them with the opportunity to comment.
 The process involves industry sector consultation, regulatory impact analysis, and Cabinet approval followed by Executive Council approval before promulgation.
 The entire process can take over 12 months.